mapattacker/datascience/unsupervised.rst

 ************************

 GMM is, in essence a density estimation model but can function like clustering.
 It has a probabilistic model under the hood so it returns a matrix of probabilities belonging to each cluster for each data point.
-More https://jakevdp.github.io/PythonDataScienceHandbook/05.12-gaussian-mixtures.html
+More: https://jakevdp.github.io/PythonDataScienceHandbook/05.12-gaussian-mixtures.html

 We can input the `covariance_type` argument such that it can choose between `diag` (the default, ellipse constrained to the axes),